-- First soak the cashews in warm milk for 5 minutes and later blend it into a thick paste.
+- First soak the cashews in water or warm coconut/almond milk for 5 minutes and later blend it into a thick paste.
 Set aside.

 - In a medium sized saucepan, add the oil and fry the onions until they are golden brown.
 This will take about 5 minutes on medium-high heat.